 Having a battery backup can be a lifesaver when you’ve got a heavy garage door.
 While might be able to deal with a manual release in some cases, it’s not going to help if you’re having a major problem with the door.
 This battery backup is a great piece of technology that will keep your garage door working even when the power is out.

 This battery back-up is very easy to use and to install.
 You really don’t need to have any familiarity with garage door openers to get it set up, which is great.
 Even better, it will let you know when the system is operating on battery power so you can trouble-shoot any potential problems with your primary garage door opener’s power system.
-It may not be a huge deal to some, but it’s one of those little convenience features that really does make life easier.
+It may not be a huge deal to some, but it’s one of those little convenience features that really does make life easier (check out all of our Liftmaster garage door opener reviews).

 There are, however, some issues with charging the battery.
 Customer service is usually pretty good about helping out customers who deal with these problems, but they’re not going to be able to handle every issue in a timely manner.
 That means, unfortunately, that some customers are going to get stuck when they thought they had a battery back-up.
 It’s definitely a problem to consider, but you’ll be able to avoid it if you are conscientious about checking your charge.